 First measurement:

-underbust circumference Place the measuring tape just under your bust, perfectly horizontal.
+the underbust circumference Place the measuring tape just under your bust, keeping it horizontal.
 The tape should lie flat against your skin without compressing you.
 Breathe normally and note this number in centimeters.
 This is your underbust measurement, which corresponds to your bra size number (75, 80, 85, 90, 95, etc.).

 -